 Schedules give children a sense of order and help them anticipate what’s coming next.
 Children thrive in predictability.
 However, it is equally important to make room for flexibility in young children’s schedules.
 This is why choosing a daily classroom routine over a daily classroom schedule could help you create a predictable yet flexible environment.

 A schedule is more ordered and dictated by time, whereas a routine is more procedural and less structured.
 Children often get frustrated by schedules because they are made to move on to the next activity before they feel they are done or are asked to continue an activity for more than their mental capacity or level of interest allows.
-A routine provides more freedom, which reduces dissatisfaction and lets children learn things at their own pace and interest.
+A routine provides more freedom, which reduces dissatisfaction and lets children learn things at their own pace and interest, thereby supporting each child's development.

 4. Give children the freedom to choose